-In 2011, the regulations relating to the Accessibility For Ontarians With Disabilities Act (AODA) started kicking in, and since then the EnvisionUP team has been answering a lot of questions from clients who are concerned about making their web sites accessible.
+In 2011, the regulations relating to the Accessibility For Ontarians With Disabilities Act (AODA) started kicking in, and since then the EnvisionUP team has been answering a lot of questions from clients who are concerned about either modifying their websites for website accessibility or confirming that their site is accessible.

-Everyone agrees that making sites more accessible is a good thing, it’s just that most people have a hard time understanding what an “accessible website” means.
+Everyone agrees that making sites more accessible is a good thing.
+It’s just that most people have a hard time understanding what “accessible website development” means.

-It’s easy to see why – even the Ontario government doesn’t make it really clear what counts as an accessible website.
+It’s easy to see why – places like the Ontario government are providing hard to understand guides about website accessible guidelines and requirements.
 They reference the W3C (World Wide Web Consortium) standards.
 Have you ever tried clicking on the W3C accessibility standards guide?
 One of our developers printed it out once, and it makes a telephone book look like a light read.
 I’ve included these links at the bottom of this post so that you can see for yourself.

 Three Levels of Accessibility: What Do They Mean?

 Part of what makes things so complex is that there are three WCAG 2.0 levels:

 - Level A: If your site isn’t up to this level, some people will find your site impossible to use.